 Persons with disabilities are more likely to experience adverse socioeconomic outcomes than persons without disabilities, such as less education, poorer health outcomes, lower levels of employment, and higher poverty rates.

 Poverty may increase the risk of disability through malnutrition, inadequate access to education and health care, unsafe working conditions, a polluted environment, and lack of access to safe water and sanitation.
 Disability may increase the risk of poverty, through lack of employment and education opportunities, lower wages, and increased cost of living with a disability.

 Global awareness of disability-inclusive development is increasing.
 The United Nations Convention on the Rights of Persons with Disabilities (CRPD) promotes the full integration of persons with disabilities in societies.
 The CRPD specifically references the importance of international development in addressing the rights of persons with disabilities.
-To date, 177 countries have ratified the CRPD, which carries the force of national law.
+To date, 177 countries have ratified the CRPD, which carries the force of binding law.
 In recent years, an increasing number of bilateral donors have also developed disability policies to guide their international aid.
 Similarly, at the national level, the number of disability discrimination laws and constitutional provisions have increased significantly.